sweattep/modern_quotes/README.md

 >For example, the Copyright Office&mdash;which holds records of every copyright ever registered, including all those works which have passed into the public domain&mdash;could help catalogue the public domain and prevent it from being swept up by today's already overzealous automated filtering technologies

+>Creating reusable processes is an attractive pattern and should be widely adopted as this allows to keep fragments of common functionalities globally that are accessible for multiple processes.
+A sub-process or an event sub-process on the other hand may contain functionality that is common in a particular process and may be accessed from multiple process points.

 >Copyright law does not protect ideas; it only protects the particular way an idea is expressed.

 >Copyright law does not protect the titles of books or movies, nor does it protect short phrases